 Unsure if WordPress is sending any emails?
-Start logging them now so you have a trace of them since WordPress doesn’t do so by default.
+Set up WordPress email logging now so you have a trace of them since WordPress doesn’t do so by default.

 Logging WordPress emails is vital in both understanding the emails that your WordPress sends, and also assisting in debugging issues with WordPress not sending any emails.